devspace-sh/devspace/docs/pages/cli/getting-started/deployment.md

 > via localhost (provides private access only on your computer via port-forwarding) # <<<<<<<< CHOOSE THIS ONE! via domain (makes your application publicly available via ingress)
 ```
-To use the second option, you either need to make sure the DNS of your domain points to your Kubernetes cluster and you have an ingress-controller running in your cluster OR you can simply use DevSpace Cloud using our Hosted Spaces or using your own cluster with `devspace connect cluster`.
+To use the second option, you either need to make sure the DNS of your domain points to your Kubernetes cluster and you have an ingress-controller running in your cluster OR you use DevSpace Cloud, either in form of Hosted Spaces or by connecting your own cluster using the command `devspace connect cluster`.

 > **Congratulations!** You just deployed your first project to Kubernetes using DevSpace.

 <img style="float: left; max-width: 500px; margin-right: 50px;" src="https://i.gifer.com/ZIx.gif">

 ## What's next?
 DevSpace ist not just a deployment tool, it is also a very powerful development tool.
+And that is actually the most powerful part of DevSpace.
+So, don't stop now.

-In the last step of this Getting Started guide you will learn how to [develop applications directly inside a Kubernetes cluster](/docs/cli/getting-started/development).
+In the last step of this Getting Started Guide, you will learn how to [develop applications directly inside a Kubernetes cluster](/docs/cli/getting-started/development).